Toucaan/toucaan.docs/docs/mobile-apps/general-tips.md

 4. No third party payments are allowed inside the App Store.
 Use in-app purchases for payment functionality on your app.
 Custom development may be required on case-to case basis.

-In general it is safe to state that any business can harmonize the design values between their webapp and mobile apps no matter what space they are in.
-It is your interest to not overdo or overbuild native functionality that would become a burden in future.
+In general it is safe to say that any web-app could be converted into a great looking and performant mobile app no matter what space of business they're in.
+It is in the app owner's interest to not overdo or overbuild native functionality so as to keep the maintenance cost low.

-Always explore the economical 'web only' option first, and only then jump into full-blown iOS or Android app development if so desired.
-Of course the latter option is not only going to cost much more to build, but also to maintain and operate alongside a separate webapp.
+Always consider the web-based option first!